pyzmqrpc3/pyzmqrpc3/README.md

                 param2=self.param2,
             )

-The two methods, `set_command_state()` and `get_command_state`, are essential for marshaling the command data between the client and the server.
+The two methods, `set_command_state()` and `get_command_state()`, are essential for marshaling the command data between the client and the server.
 It is the user's responsibility to make sure that the implementation of these methods is correct to avoid any data loss.
-Both the client and server side need to be aware of the concrete command implementation.
+Both the client and the server side need to be aware of all the system commands' implementations.

-Implement a concrete service functor which inherits from `IService` and handles one kind of command by the server:
+Implement a concrete service functor which inherits from `IService` and handles one kind of a command by the server:

     from typing import Optional
     from zmqrpc import IService